 As in question 1 in general the advice is to start simple.
 Start with small pilots.
 Learn from each other.
 If the evaluation of the pilots is positive, extend to a broader use of ICT with more courses and students.
 The possibilities to use ICT in the administration and the research groups can be discussed during this process.

 - Implement the ICTedu-tools step-by-step.
-Start with ICT-options which are relatively simple, followed by some short pilot experiments with only a few students.
-These pilots are best organised by some motivated teachers.
+Start with relatively simple ICT options, followed by short pilot experiments with only a few students.
+Some motivated teachers best organise these pilots.
 Next, try experiments which will take more time and with more students.

-The experiences of the involved teachers and ICT- staff in the first phase is used to improve the next phase and so on.
+The experiences of the involved teachers and ICT- staff in the first phase are used to improve the next phase and so on.

-- The project group inform the management about the progress of the pilot project and discuss their relevant issues in the implementation process.
-In most universities a special Task force was reorganised to support the implementation process at the level of the University and at the level of the faculties.
-Members of the task force are one of the managers, some teachers, some ICT staff members and an educational expert.
-The task force discuss activities in the implementation process and necessary follow-up activities and report to the Board.
+- The project group inform the management about the progress of the pilot project and discusses their relevant issues in the implementation process.
+In most universities, a special task force was reorganised to support the implementation process at the level of the University and the level of the faculties.
+Members of the task force are the managers, some teachers, ICT staff members and an educational expert.
+The task force discusses activities in the implementation process and necessary follow-up activities and reports to the Board.